TynerJ/service_scheduler/README.md

 This Go implementation represents a service scheduler designed for an in-person customer service center.
 The implementation utilizes Cobra, a Go framework, to generate a Command-Line Interface (CLI) for customers to interact with the service scheduler.
 This idea was implemented to better smiulate a real-world scernario where customers would have the ability to enter the necessary information (First name, last name and phones) themselves.
 If one wishes to use the service scheduler without the CLI simply comment out everything in the main.go file from line 2-90 and uncomment from line 93-EOF.

 ## Install Dependencies
-Navigate to the service_scheduler folder and install the necessary dependencies as needed using following commands: \
+Navigate to the `Service_Scheduler` folder and install the necessary dependencies as needed using following commands: \
 ```go get github.com/stretchr/testify``` \
 ```go get github.com/spf13/cobra```

 ## Description
-The Service Scheduler collects customer-provided information, including first name, last name, and phone number, to facilitate check-ins.
+The `Service_Scheduler` collects customer-provided information, including first name, last name, and phone number, to facilitate check-ins.
 There are two tiers of customers:

 1. Regular customers
 2. VIP customers

-The Service Scheduler maintains a 2:1 VIP to regular customer processing rate.
+The `Service_Scheduler` maintains a 2:1 VIP to regular customer processing rate.

 ## Usage
 Enter into /service_scheduler/app folder \